-We have examined management's assertion that the Eldon R-I School District (the "District") complied with the requirements of Missouri laws and regulations regarding budgetary and disbursement procedures; accurate disclosure of the District's attendance hours, standard day length, resident membership on the last Wednesday of September, pupil transportation records of the average daily transportation of pupils eligible and ineligible for state aid, the number of miles eligible and ineligible for state aid, and other statutory requirements as listed in the Schedule of Selected Statistics during the year ended June 30, 2022.
-The District's management is responsible for its assertions.
-Our responsibility is to express an opinion on management's assertions based on our examination.
+We have examined Eldon R-I School District's (the "District") compliance with the requirements of Missouri laws and regulations regarding budgetary and disbursement procedures; accurate disclosure of the District's attendance hours, standard day length, resident membership on the last Wednesday of September, pupil transportation records of the average daily transportation of pupils eligible and ineligible for state aid, the number of miles eligible and ineligible for state aid, and other statutory requirements as listed in the Schedule of Selected Statistics during the year ended June 30, 2024.
+Management of the District is responsible for the District's compliance with the specified requirements.
+Our responsibility is to express an opinion on the District's compliance based on our examination.

-Our examination was conducted in accordance with attestation standards established by the American Institute of Certified Public Accountants.
-Those standards require that we plan and perform the examination to obtain reasonable assurance about whether management's assertions are fairly stated, in all material respects.
-An examination involves performing procedures to obtain evidence about management's assertions.
-The nature, timing, and extent of the procedures selected depend on our judgement, including an assessment of the risks of material misstatement of management's assertions, whether due to fraud or error.
-We believe that the evidence we obtained is sufficient and appropriate to provide a reasonable basis for our opinion.
+Our examination was conducted in accordance with attestation standards established by the American Institute of Certified Public Accountants, and those standards require that we plan and perform the examination to obtain reasonable assurance about whether the District complied, in all material respects, with the specified requirements referenced above.
+An examination involves performing procedures to obtain evidence about whether the District complied with the specified requirements.
+The nature, timing, and extent of the procedures selected depend on our judgement, including an assessment of the risks of material noncompliance, whether due to fraud or error.
+We believe that our examination provides a reasonable basis for our opinion.